 Here are some ways to help you face your fears:

 You may want to state the reasons why change is in your best interest, assure yourself that you are old enough now to take care of yourself, and be your own friend and protector.

 Forgiveness is an important step in letting go of the past.

 We can only love others to the degree we love ourselves.
 The same could be said about forgiveness: we can only forgive others to the degree we can forgive ourselves.

-Forgiving yourself can be painful because it requires willingness to go back in time and review your relationships, acknowledge your own abuse and harmful behaviors, and find compassion to forgive yourself and restore self-trust.
+Forgiving yourself can be painful because it requires the willingness to go back in time and review your relationships, acknowledge your own abuse and harmful behaviors, and find the compassion to forgive yourself and restore self-trust.

 1. In your journal, describe unhealthy patterns from your previous relationships.
 Allow yourself to feel the regret and grieve each of your actions without blaming or judging yourself.

-2. Acknowledge that you’re not the same person you were back then and trust that you have learn an important lesson from your past experiences that will allow you to transform your future relationships.
+2. Acknowledge that you’re not the same person you were back then and trust that you have learned an important lesson from your past experiences that will allow you to transform your future relationships.